baadjis/mqttchat/readme.md

 # mqttchat
-A chat app using mqtt protocol (group or one to one) with paho mqtt python client including a bot(searching from google to answer your questions )on the terminal
+A chat app using mqtt protocol (group or one to one) with paho mqtt python client including a bot(searching from google to answer your questions )on the terminal. this also include a user interface built with kivy.

-## how to
+##  CLI
 ### chat  with another client
   * run the files ``` cli/client.py``` on your terminal the menu will appear.
   * type ```chat``` to go to the chat shell